Set 3 · Study 1 / 5

 The police couldn't arrest the man because there wasn't enough evidence.

-Synonyms: seize, capture
+Synonyms: catch, capture

 Origin: late Middle English: from Old French arester, based on Latin ad- ‘at, to’ + restare ‘remain, stop’